AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. List all persons using the `list` command.
 At least 5 persons are in the list.
-2. All person in the list have a scheduled meeting.
+2. All persons in the list have a scheduled meeting.
 3. **The scheduled meeting date of this test case must be the same as system's current date**

 **Example test case:** `unschedule 1`.